 Ability to analyze data and information using established criteria in order to determine consequences and to identify and select alternatives.
 Ability to compare, count, differentiate, measure, copy, record, and transcribe data and information.
 Ability to classify, compute, tabulate, and categorize data.
-Ability to counsel and mediate.
-Ability to persuade, convince, and train others.
 Ability to advise and provide interpretation regarding the application of policies, procedures, and standards to specific situations.

 Ability to sit or stand for extended periods of time while performing duties.
-Ability to drive.
-Ability work out in the field.
-Ability to perform physical demands such as seeing, hearing, and color perception to make judgments both in the office and out in the field.
+Ability to perform physical demands such as seeing, hearing, and color perception to make judgments in the office.